BoulderCrimeData/BoulderCrimeData/README.md

-# BoulderCrimeData
+# Visualization of Crime Data in the Boulder Area

-Boulder Crime Data-Viz
+### Built for the T9Hacks Data Visualization/Humanitarian Track